mantidproject/mantid/docs/source/release/v6.2.0/muon.rst

 ############
 - A bug has been fixed in the BinWidth for the Dynamic Kobu Toyabe Fitting Function which caused a crash and did not provide any information about why the value was invalid.
 Will now revert to last viable BinWidth used and explain why.
+- The autoscale option when `All` is selected will now show the largest and smallest y value from the all of the plots.

 Muon Analysis and Frequency Domain Analysis
 -------------------------------------------